MiguelSteph/cnn-spam-review-detection-tf/README.md

 * Numpy

 ## Dataset
-We will use [the first publicly available gold standard corpus of deceptive opinion spam](http://myleott.com/op_spam/).
+We use [the first publicly available gold standard corpus of deceptive opinion spam](http://myleott.com/op_spam/).
 The dataset consists of truthful and deceptive hotel reviews of 20 Chicago hotels.
 It contains:

 * 400 truthful positive reviews from TripAdvisor
 * 400 deceptive positive reviews from Mechanical Turk